jordivino/Cuteflix/README.md

 ###Watching videos

 Clicking on a video image allows users to watch a YouTube embed of the video.
+The back button returns to the video browsing page.

 ###Adding new videos

 Clicking on the “Add a new video” tile will expand the tile into a simple form.
 Entering a YouTube link into this form and submitting will add the video to this slider.
 This video is added to the global library of videos, and will be available to all other users.
+More recently added videos will appear first.
 The form will check that the entered URL is a valid YouTube video and show an error if it isn't, but there is no error handling to check if the video is relevant.
-For example, a user will get an error for an invalid URL like facebook.com, but won't get an error for a YouTube link to Gangnam Style, which is not relevant to Cuteflix.
+For example, a user will get an error for an invalid URL like "facebook.com", but won't get an error for a YouTube link to Gangnam Style, which is not relevant to Cuteflix.

 ##Technologies/Frameworks:

-The backend API, as well as Sign in/Sign up, uses Ruby on Rails.
+The back-end API, as well as Sign in/Sign up, use Ruby on Rails.
 The front-end uses Javascript and Backbone.js, as well as jQuery for some user interaction.
 Cuteflix is deployed on Heroku.

 ##Future Todos: